akaleeroy/collapse-lingo/README.md

 As a way to preserve benefits of high complexity, along the arc of collapse we may see a scramble for high tech dips, sprints to rules of thumb.
 Seeing complex systems simplify (collapse), people will want to extract value from them before they're gone for good.
 To do so they will have to apply this pattern.

-- [ ] <kbd>Discuss</kbd> Like embodied energy ⇒ emergy, entombed complexity ⇒ encomplexity?
+- [ ] <kbd>TODO</kbd> Improve examples, condense text, identify concepts, discuss.
+Like embodied energy ⇒ emergy, entombed complexity ⇒ encomplexity?
 Because embodied complexity suggests every time an instance is produced, whereas entombed suggests historical relic

 Related: Appropriate Technology, Intermediate technology, Graceful degradation, Descent-friendly Design